devlop009/TaskEasy/README.md

-# gym-app-landingpage
+TaskEasy Landing Page

- SvelteKit & TailwindCSS Landing Page
+Does not have platform login links need to add that in v1.1